raganwald/raganwald.github.com/_posts/2019-01-26-reduce-reuse-recycle.md

 The first time we write something, we *have* to make a copy.
 The array that was passed to `Slice` in the constructor was provided by another piece of code.
 Given that we are emulating the protocol of `Array.prototype.slice`, that piece of code expects that we will not modify the array it passed to `Slice.of`.
 Absent a type system that understands mutable and immutable arrays, we must be conservative and assume that we should not modify the original.[^freeze]

-[^freeze]: JavaScript has the notion of a frozen object, so if we're passed a frozen array, we certainly don't need to worry about anyone else modifying the array ot from under us. but likewise, we can't modify a frozen array ourselves, so it doesn't help us know whether the array that is used to construct the slice is safe to modify or not.
+[^freeze]: JavaScript has the notion of a frozen object, so if we're passed a frozen array, we certainly don't need to worry about anyone else modifying the array out from under us. but likewise, we can't modify a frozen array ourselves, so it doesn't help us know whether the array that is used to construct the slice is safe to modify or not.
 So we'll be paranoid and assume that it is not safe to modify.

 The first time we write to the array, we must make ourselves a copy.